nbuzydeb/sincon24_modern_redteam/README.md

 * ALB access logging for debugging / compliance purposes
 * Use of SSM Session Manager instead of open SSH to avoid exposing the SSH port or setting up a bastion host.
 The instance is in a private subnet, with no public IP address assigned
 * Use of EC2 `user-data` instead of Terraform's `remote-exec` provider as there's no native SSM support for the latter
+* The `http` C2 profile now uses Docker volumes, so this project uses the new path to copy the `config.json` file
+* Works with the new Mythic v3 (tested with v3.2.20-rc7)
 * Dynamic Ubuntu AMI via aws_ami data source, to get the latest AMI and no hardcoded, region-dependent AMI ID
 * Use of S3 as a Terraform state backend
 * Use of `t4g.small` ARM64 EC2 instances as they're free for 750 hours / month until end 2024 :)